lisahas/docker-recipes/mysql-phphmyadmin/README.md

 # MySQL and Phpmyadmin

-This will install Mysql and phpmyadmin (including all dependencies to run Phpmyadmin)
+These files will install Mysql and phpmyadmin (including all dependencies to run Phpmyadmin)

 For security, this receipe uses a .env file for credentials.
 A sample is provide, but if using these files for a fresh project, make sure to change them  and do NOT commit the changed .env file into your new project for security reasons.

+HOWEVER: for a single file install, download the docker-compose-singlefile.yml file, rename it to docker-compose.yml and then run as above.

 To start a new project: